codeclimate/codeclimate-rubocop/config/contents/style/redundant_return.md

-This cop checks for redundant `return` expressions.
+Checks for redundant `return` expressions.

 ### Example:
     # These bad cases should be extended to handle methods whose body is